ntorii/testandplayrepo/README.md

 ## Optional Setup steps:
 1. `Fork` this repository to create a copy on your github account.
 2. `git clone` your forked repo into your terminal
 3. Use `git remote -v` to check your remote points.
 You should have the url of your forked copy, not the original of ntorii.
 4. Do anything you want at this point.

-## Alternate Setup:
-1. Do anything you want at this point. (your changes will be prone to being reverted by owner of the main repo)
-2. Understand the above sentence.

 ## Recommended learnings
 1. Learn by doing.
 2. Learn how to make changes and commit to main repo.
 3. Learn how to setup ssh key.
 4. Setup 2-factor authentication on github account.

-2 new lines
-another line daoh